All the details you need to watch the European competition's quarter-finals

 European Challenge Cup live stream: How to watch from anywhere

-Here we explain how to find a reliable Challenge Cup live stream wherever you are.
+All four matches this weekend will be shown live on BT Sport in the UK and below you can find out how to find a reliable Challenge Cup live stream wherever you are.

 How to watch the European Challenge Cup from outside your country